metametaphysician/logoi/README.md

-# logoi
+# Logoi
-The main repo for the Logoi language &amp; editor
+This is currently main repo for the Logoi language &amp; editor.